ldaniels528/transgress/README.md

 <a name="how-it-works"></a>
 ## How it works

-Transgress provides a construct called a narrative (e.g. story), which describes the flow for a single processing event.
+Broadway provides a construct called a narrative (e.g. story), which describes the flow for a single processing event.
-The proceeding example is a Transgress narrative that performs the following flow:
+The proceeding example is a Broadway narrative that performs the following flow:

 * Extracts historical stock quotes from a tabbed-delimited file.
 * Encodes the stock quotes as [Avro](avro.apache.org) records.